CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## To Restore the original ChromeOS

 At the end of this experiemtn you may want to restore the original ChromeOS to your chromebook, here is how you can do it.
+Remember that if you upgraded the SSD, you will have still the original ChromeOS on the old SSD, therefore you can consider just to switch hard disk!

 For resources about restoring the original ChromeOs please visit the relative [Chromebook help page](https://support.google.com/chromebook/answer/1080595?hl=en#zippy=%2Cuse-a-linux-computer%2Cstep-download-a-new-copy-of-the-os%2Cstep-enter-recovery-mode).
 You can also check this [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* (look at the last section).

 ### You need: